 cities, a MATLAB code which handles various problems associated with a set of "cities" on a map.

-tsp_brute, a MATLAB code which reads a file of city-to-city distances and solves the traveling salesperson problem, using brute force.
+tsp_brute, a MATLAB code which is given a city-to-city distance table, and solves a (small) traveling salesperson problem (TSP), using brute force.

-tsp_descent is a MATLAB code which is given a city-to-city distance map, chooses an initial tour at random, and then tries a number of simple variations, seeking to quickly find a tour of lower cost.
+tsp_descent, a MATLAB code which is given a city-to-city distance table, chooses an initial tour at random, and then tries simple variations, seeking to quickly find a tour of lower cost for the traveling salesperson problem (TSP).

-tsp_greedy, a MATLAB code which reads a file of city-to-city distances, picks a starting city, and then successively visits the nearest unvisited city.
+tsp_greedy, a MATLAB code which is given a city-to-city distance table,, and solves a small traveling salesperson problem (TSP) using the greedy algorithm.
+It picks a starting city at random, and then successively visits the nearest unvisited city.